James Stephen (architect): Early life

-He practiced in Seattle alone from 1889 to 1893 and then partnered with Timotheus Josenhans for a short time (1894–97) when the team designed buildings on the Washington Agricultural College campus (now Washington State University).
-During the recession of the mid to late 90s, Stephen returned to cabinetmaking and found work with the Moran Shipyards in Seattle and Alaska.
+He practiced in Seattle alone from 1889 to 1893 and then partnered with Timotheus Josenhans for a short time (1894–1897) when the team designed buildings on the Washington Agricultural College campus (now Washington State University).
+During the recession of the mid to late 1890s, Stephen returned to cabinetmaking and found work with the Moran Shipyards in Seattle and Alaska.
+In 1894 he was one of the sixteen Seattle and Tacoma architects that helped organize the Washington state chapter of the American Institute of Architects.

 Seattle schools

 In 1899, he was hired by the Seattle School District to design several schools and his plan was adopted as a "Model School Plan" for subsequent elementary schools built by the district.
 He became the official school architect from 1901 to 1909 where he designed and supervised the construction of fifty Seattle school buildings.
 His early designs used economical and flexible wood frames that easily allowed for phased development and expansion.
 An eight-, twelve-, or 20-room school could be constructed from the model.
 The schools used standard floor plans and interior finishes but the exteriors varied greatly from school to school as Stephen used his cabinetmaker skills to design different wood detailing of the exterior elevations.

 Around the time his eldest son Frederick graduated as an architect from the University of Pennsylvania, Stephen traveled to the mid-west and New York to study newer trends in school construction.
 In 1908, the two started a partnership (Stephen and Stephen) and, probably influenced by what he had seen on the trip as well as his son's training, began to design schools with fireproof materials.
 They used concrete, brick, and terra cotta and included modern features such as state-of-the-art lavatories, intercoms, and clock systems.
 His specifications for heating systems were particularly noteworthy.
 A report on the benefits of modern designs led for a second Model School Plan being adopted by the district.
-These masonry structures were designed in the then-popular Gothic revival and Jacobean style.
+These masonry structures were designed in the then-popular Gothic Revival and Jacobean style.